Vivekgupta2227/Sachin_Atlan_Task/README.md

 The frontend is made on React to draw a positive conclusion that Sachin is indeed the greatest cricketer of all time.
 * The whole project is jQuery free.
 * I have also visualized the results.
+* I have reduced the page speed time by removing third party Javascript.
 ### Technologies Used

 * Architecture used